Objectives

 • Finish by contrasting analogue and digital signals and why digital transmission is easier to regenerate accurately.

-1. Start with an ordering task where students arrange the regions of the spectrum, then reveal the correct order in both wavelength and frequency terms.
+1. Start with an ordering task where you arrange the regions of the spectrum, then reveal the correct order in both wavelength and frequency terms.

 2. Build a class comparison grid for uses and hazards, using familiar technologies wherever possible.

-3. Teach the communication examples as design choices: what property makes a wave suitable for satellite links, wireless devices, or fibre optics.
+3. Work through the communication examples as design choices: what property makes a wave suitable for satellite links, wireless devices, or fibre optics.

 4. End with a short analogue-versus-digital comparison and one exam-style explanation of why digital signals are often preferred.

-• Ask which region has the longer wavelength when comparing two named parts of the spectrum, and make students justify the choice.
+• Ask which region has the longer wavelength when comparing two named parts of the spectrum, and make you justify the choice.

-• Use a hinge question on digital transmission that checks whether students understand regeneration rather than simply memorising the word “digital”.
+• Use a hinge question on digital transmission that checks whether you understand regeneration rather than simply memorising the word “digital”.

-• Students regularly reverse the frequency and wavelength order.
+• You regularly reverse the frequency and wavelength order.
 Keep both orders visible together on the same diagram.

 • Some assume all electromagnetic radiation is equally dangerous.
 Compare hazard to exposure and use the specific examples from the syllabus.

-• Students may say digital signals travel faster because the wave speed is higher.
+• You may say digital signals travel faster because the wave speed is higher.
 Clarify that the advantage is accurate regeneration and efficient data handling, not a different wave speed.

 • Use the reading task and spectrum grid as retrieval homework so the comparison table becomes a revision tool.